Ewart Milne: Poetry

 Milne "set himself against the Celtic Twilight school which had dominated his youth", as The Times obituary put it, much as Yeats's later poetry sought to undo the twilit fashion set by his own earlier verse.
 In addition, Milne frequently entered into a poetic dialogue with his contemporaries, but besides Yeats these included Ezra Pound, Dylan Thomas and Sylvia Plath, among many others.
 In reality, the Irish sources that inspired Milne were quite other than Yeats.

 Both in his conversation and in his poetry, Milne used to complain of being passed over because of his dual heritage: "The English see I am not English...To the Irish I am Anglo."
 He resisted categorisation, and his changes of residence back and forth across the Irish Sea only added to the problem.
 From the 1970s onwards, the part he had played during the Spanish Civil War brought his name back into notice and continues to do so.
 The poems he wrote on the subject were largely confined to a section in his second book, Letter from Ireland (1940).
-These were supplemented by the autobiographically-based stories he wrote at the time, only three of which were published in the 1930s; they and the remaining four, plus a later account of his involvement in a gun-running deal, appeared only in 1985 (Drums Without End, Isle of Skye).
+These were supplemented by the autobiographically based stories he wrote at the time, only three of which were published in the 1930s; they and the remaining four, plus a later account of his involvement in a gun-running deal, appeared only in 1985 (Drums Without End, Isle of Skye).

 Milne's poetry was very varied and included the slight, the serious and the sexy.
 At its best it employed a fluent long-lined narrative, a rhythmically driven rhetoric.
-There are good examples of this, and of several jeux d'esprit, in his two volumes of selected poems: Diamond Cut Diamond (London 1950) and A Garland for the Green (London 1962).
-Selection for the latter was left to Patrick Galvin and Thelma Milne prior to the move back to Dublin and over-emphasises the Irish side of his writing.
+There are good examples of this, and of several jeux d'esprit, in his two best-known volumes of selected poems: Diamond Cut Diamond (London 1950) and A Garland for the Green (London 1962).
+Selection for the latter was left to Patrick Galvin and Thelma Milne prior to the move back to Dublin and overemphasises the Irish side of his writing.
 In later years his poetry became increasingly more autobiographical.

 Milne's 80th birthday was celebrated by the publication of a book of poems largely centred on his youth, The Folded Leaf (Aquila, Isle of Skye, 1983), as well as a special issue of the literary magazine Prospice (#14) and an hour-long poetry reading that he gave in Dublin.
 He was working to complete another collection, The Broken Arcs, just before his death, but it was never published.